Everything You Need to Know About Heart Rate VariabilityFebruary 2th, 2021

 Wearing a Heart Rate Variability monitor is a good place to start when you begin the process of gathering research from your body.
 Looking at the figures over weeks, rather than days, starts to build an overall picture.
 Measure and make recordings of how your body responds to certain triggers.
 It's a fascinating analysis.
 But it's one that requires a little knowledge.
-You need to understand the parameters you're looking at and how to analyse the results.
+You need to understand the parameters you're looking at and how to analyze the results.

 It's this analysis of your HRV over a period of time that informs your next steps.

 This is what I get asked most when I’m talking about this subject.
 Along with how can I reduce stress?
 You get what it is, you get how it works but what you really want to know is how to improve it.
 Perhaps I should also add the question: why would you want to improve HRV?
 How will it help your overall health and general sense of wellbeing?
 Can it reduce your stress levels?
 All valid questions.